NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 -----
 Looking for a contributor for these features, or what else you would like to work on: (I have many photos of these)

-- Modeling of more detailed cockpit
+- Modeling of more detailed cockpit interior.
-- More accurate gears.
+- More accurate gears and gear doors.
 - Engine reverser.
-- South African livery.
+- Black livery.
-- Red/black liveries.
+- Grey/black livery.

 Contact Necolatis on the forums to get in contact, got plenty of cockpit pictures.